-Applicants for admission to degree, diploma, and technical certificate of credit programs are asked to have all documents (transcripts, test scores, etc.) on file in the Admissions Office according to the deadline dates, published in the school calendar.
+Applicants for admission to degree, diploma, and technical certificate of credit programs are asked to have all documents (transcripts, test scores, etc.) on file in the Admissions Office according to the deadline dates, published on the school calendar.
 Applicants with an incomplete file or application received after the deadline may choose to be processed for special admission status.
-Click here for a copy of the Summer 2016 calendar.

 It is the mission of the college to assist students in achieving their personal and professional goals.
 It is the responsibility of the student to complete the requirements for admission.